Mabul island Borneo Malaysia

 Travel Tips for Borneo

-The included dinner, it looks great right?
+The dinner that’s included in the price, great right?

 Mabul Eialand - Borneo